 - Christians can struggle with same-sex attraction: Many Christians with SSA faithfully and joyfully surrender their sexuality to God’s design along with other areas of life.
-(1 Corinthians 10:13, John 10:10)
+(1 Cor 10:13, John 10:10)

 - If people are born with same-sex desires, it doesn’t mean that same-sex love is God’s design.
 Because of Adam and Eve’s sin, we’ve all inherited a rebellious nature with sinful desires leading to death (Romans 7:14-18).
 Intrinsic desires don’t determine whether a longing is good or bad.
 God’s word alone defines truth.
 Sexuality is determined by our Designer, not our desires.
 (Psalm 19:7-11)

 - The Bible doesn’t affirm monogamous same-sex love.
-Homosexual practice is designated as sin in both Old and New Testaments (Leviticus 18:22; 20:13; Romans 1:21-32, 1 Timothy 1:9-10).
+Homosexual practice is designated as sin in both Old and New Testaments (Lev 18:22; 20:13; Rom 1:21-32, 1 Tim 1:9-10).
 Jesus affirmed that God created man and woman in His image with distinct but complementary roles, and that marriage is a covenant between one man and one woman in monogamy.
 (Matthew 19:4-6)

 - Love can be wrong.
 Just because there is love in a relationship, it doesn’t mean that God approves of the relationship.
 Hearts can be deceptive (Jeremiah 17:9).
 In fact, no earthly love can fulfill our need for love.
 Only God’s perfect love can fully satisfy our love needs.
-(Ecclesiastes 3:11, Psalm 90:14, Psalm 103:2-5)
+(Ecc 3:11, Psalm 90:14)

 - You are not denying your true identity if you follow God’s plan instead of your same-sex desires.
 Jesus’ invitation to all is to deny ourselves, take up our cross, and follow Him (Luke 9:23-25).
 Following Christ often demands sacrifice in all areas of life (including sexuality), but also promises great eternal rewards.
 To answer Jesus’ call is to accept an identity defined by God and to follow Christ fully.